Updated April 2020

 Read on for more information about Obus’ manufacturing information, environmental and labour policies, and commitment to ethical clothing production.

 What you buy, and how long you wear it, impacts on the environment in multiple ways.
 Obus’ commitment to producing small runs of high-quality, well-made clothing that transcends seasonal fads is at the heart of our business model.
 Our Swap Shop is an annual ongoing initiative where we will exchange your pre-loved Obus items for store credit!

-As part of our commitment to reduce our business’ impact on the environment, from 2015-17 Obus became a partner of Seed The Change’s tree-planting program.
+As part of our commitment to reduce our business’ impact on the environment, from 2015-17 Obus was a partner of Seed The Change’s tree-planting program.
 Over two years Obus funded the planting of over 7500 trees in rural regions of Haiti, Madagascar, Ethiopia and Nepal; restoring their environments, enhancing agricultural output and offering sustainable employment opportunities for their citizens.

 WHERE IT'S MADE

 Sadly, in 2014, the diminished state of the knitwear and leathergoods industry in Australia encouraged us to look overseas for specialised businesses to meet our exacting production standards, and maintain our commitment to producing high-quality garments at an affordable price.
 Our knitwear is manufactured by a specialist factory in China who we began working with after Kylie visited on a factory research trip in 2018.
-The factory is BSCI accredited and auditedannually to confirm all aspects of their workplace conditions are in accordance with human rights, ILO conventions and national labor law.
+The factory is BSCI accredited and audited annually to confirm all aspects of their workplace conditions are in accordance with human rights, ILO conventions and national labor law.

 Our stockings are manufactured in New Zealand from Australian and New Zealand wool.

-Each year at Obus we partner with social enterprises and/or not-for-profits in an attempt impact our local and international community in a positive way.
+Each year at Obus we partner with social enterprises and/or not-for-profits in an attempt to impact our local and international community in a positive way.

 We love introducing our loyal and big-hearted community to these social causes and organisations and collaborating with them to make a difference.